Atrociously/stilts/book/src/extension_traits.md

 ---

 This trait is implemented for any type that implements [`Debug`](https://doc.rust-lang.org/std/fmt/trait.Debug.html).
-It adds a method `debug` which makes stilts render the type using it's `Debug` implementation instead of it's [`Display`](https://doc.rust-lang.org/std/fmt/trait.Display.html) implementation which is the default.
+It adds a method `debug` which makes stilts render the type using its `Debug` implementation instead of it's [`Display`](https://doc.rust-lang.org/std/fmt/trait.Display.html) implementation which is the default.

 ### Example